TerraBytes-Workshop/terrabytes-workshop.github.io/index.md

 # *TerraBytes - Towards global datasets and models for Earth Observation*
 {% include figure.html img="organizers.jpg" alt="sponsors" width="150%" %}
 ---

+**ICML 2025 workshop on global datasets and models for Earth Observation**

+When: 18/19 July 2025

+Where: Vancouver, Canada

+Submission website: TBA

 ### About the workshop

 Earth Observation (EO) presents unique challenges and opportunities that set it apart from other fields of machine learning